U.S. ambassador got reports on Syrian opposition abuses

 In addition to the charges concerning the Syrian opposition, Human Rights Watch has also accused Assad's forces of human rights abuses, including using human shields in northern Syria in their efforts to crush the rebellion.

-Ford said the U.S. government did not believe that "further militarization" of the Syrian conflict was the best course and said he favored sanctions to further isolate the Syrian regime.
+Ford said the U.S. government did not believe that "further militarization" of the Syrian conflict was the best course and said he favoured sanctions to further isolate the Syrian regime.

 Washington has already frozen Syrian assets, sanctioned Syrian banks and banned imports of Syrian petroleum products.
 Some Republican in the U.S. Senate have suggested arming the rebels challenging Assad.